 Stroll the Southampton Boardwalk

 The Southampton Boardwalk is a paved walkway that leads you from one beach to the next.
 As you take the boardwalk, you’ll pass playgrounds and sandy stretches of beach.
-Popular starting points to access the boardwalk include the giant flag pole and Long Dock Beach.
+Common starting points to access the boardwalk include the giant flag pole and Long Dock Beach.

 Stop by the Saugeen River